 After identifying resources to address the highest priority and easiest issues, schedule resources to address the longer-term remediation targets, as well as those of lower priority or of lesser risk.

 After remediation projects are completed, conduct the final audit to make sure you are fully compliant.
 It is beneficial to use a third party to conduct your final audit to determine your compliance.
 The network assessment including external internal penetration testing & ransomware protection by the third party will ensure that you did not miss anything.

-OCR does not need to understand your environment: they simply need to confirm that you are doing all you are required to do, and fine you if you aren’t.
+OCR does not need to understand your environment: they simply need to confirm that you are doing all you are required to do, and find you if you aren’t.
 They have no interest in your operations beyond this determination and result.
 Other audit firms are likewise driven.
-Neither are concerned with the burden this can create, or whether any efficiencies can be cogenerated along with achieving compliance to offset it.
+Neither is concerned with the burden this can create, or whether any efficiencies can be cogenerated along with achieving compliance to offset it.
 This is precisely where we are different from all the rest.
 We do care.

-We understand the escalating costs you face, the mounting bureaucracy of regulations and paperwork, the increased drive to automate and the disruptive change that can cause.
+We understand the escalating costs you face, the mounting bureaucracy of regulations and paperwork, the increased drive to automate, and the disruptive change that can cause.
 Most firms do not grasp this because they have no direct experience themselves.
 We know the challenges you face because we have been there ourselves.
 That is why we work with and for you to achieve these goals: get you compliant and set it up to stay that way by building it into your processes.

 Our techniques are the industry-standard, time-proven methods used by all firms:

 - Substantive Testing